 There are many different types of arthritis, the most common being osteoarthritis, a condition in which the protective cartilage on the ends of your bones wears away over time to leave the bones exposed.
 They can then rub together, leading to inflammation and pain.

 Acute joint pain that’s due to tissue trauma typically responds to rest and relief of pressure.
 Using hot compresses or ice packs can help with any swelling, and over-the-counter anti-inflammatory pain-relieving medication can help with the pain.

 You may also need extra support for your injured joint such as a compression bandage, splint, or specialized brace.
 Physical therapy and massage can be highly beneficial in keeping joints flexible and building up strength following an injury and are also valuable if you have chronic joint pain.

 Chronic pain also responds well to conservative treatment approaches and lifestyle changes, for example, losing weight to relieve pressure on the joints.

 We can treat all major joints including shoulder, elbow, wrist, hip, spine, and knees.

 Other potential treatments for joint pain include:

-The team at Southwest Pain Management uses ultrasound-guided technology to carry out injectable treatments.
+The team at Southwest Pain Management uses ultrasound-guided and fluoroscopic technology to carry out injectable treatments.

 This ensures that the medication is at its highest concentration in the tissue that’s most badly damaged, thereby giving you effective relief from pain and enabling the active ingredients in any regenerative medicine treatments to get to work in precisely the right location.